Radar OSS or Radar Cloud? An Honest Take on When to Use Each

 - "I want to poke around for an hour" moments.
 You inherited a cluster and want to understand it before touching anything.

-kubectl radarand you're in.
+radarand you're in.
 No account, no token, no onboarding wizard. - Contributors and developers who want to read the source, fork it, or build on top of it.
 Apache 2.0, single Go binary, React UI embedded via

 Where OSS is a bad fit: a 12-person team trying to coordinate during a production incident at 2am.
 Everyone running their own local Radar against their own kubeconfig is not incident response, it's a conference call.
 That's the point where you want one URL everyone shares.

-Radar starts making sense when your answers to the five questions flip.
+Cloud starts making sense when your answers to the five questions flip.

 - Compliance-driven audit needs.
-If you need a record of who clicked what, when, against which cluster, audit logs ship on Free (7-day retention), Team (30 days), and Enterprise (1 year).
+If you need a record of who clicked what, when, against which cluster, audit logs ship on Free (7-day retention), Team (30 days), and Enterprise (365 days).
 SOC 2 Type II across the board.

 A lot of teams end up using both, and we think that's correct.

 Local laptop debugging?
 OSS.
-You're on a train, you've got kubeconfig, you want to check why a pod is CrashLooping. kubectl radar is faster than opening a browser tab and loading a web app.
+You're on a train, you've got kubeconfig, you want to check why a pod is CrashLooping. radar is faster than opening a browser tab and loading a web app.

 This is the part I want to be very clear about, because it's where trust in OSS tooling tends to break down.